knebiolo/mast/README.md

 import os
 import sqlite3
 import pandas as pd
-import warnings
-warnings.filterwarnings('ignore')
 import biotas

-#set script parameters
+#%% Part 1: Set Up Script Parameters

-site = 'T07'                                                                   # what is the site/receiver ID?
+# what is the site/receiver ID?
+site = '102'
+# what is the site/reciever ID in the training database?
+t_site = '102'
+# what is the receiver type?
+recType = 'orion'
+# what is the project directory?
+proj_dir = r'C:\a\Projects\Winooski\2020\Data'
-recType = 'lotek'                                                              # what is the receiver type? proj_dir = r'J:\1503\212\Calcs\Scotland_Fall2019'                              # what is the project directory?
+# what is the name of the project database?
+dbName = 'Winooski_2020_102.db'
-dbName = 'Scotland_Eel_2019.db'                                                # what is the name of the project database? t_DBName = 'ultrasound_2018 - Copy.db'                                         # what is the name of the training database?
+# what is the name of the training database?
 We assume it is in the same directory
+t_DBName = 'Winooski_102_Trainer.db'

 # optional orion parameters if receivers used switching
-scanTime = 1.0
+scanTime = 2.0
 channels = 1

-# even if you aren't using switching, fill in this dictionary with the antenna to reciever ID relationship
+# Dictionary that stores the Antenna to Receiver relationship
-ant_to_rec_dict = {'1':'T07'}
+ant_to_rec_dict = {1:'102'}

 # create worskspaces - you haven't changed the directory have you?
 trainingDB = os.path.join(proj_dir,'Data',t_DBName)
-outputWS = os.path.join(proj_dir,'Output')                                     # we are getting time out error and database locks - so let's write to disk for now outputScratch = os.path.join(outputWS,'Scratch')                               # we are getting time out error and database locks - so let's write to disk for now figure_ws = os.path.join(outputWS,'Figures') workFiles = os.path.join(proj_dir,'Data','Training_Files') projectDB = os.path.join(proj_dir,'Data',dbName)

-# list fields used in likelihood classification, must be from this list:
+# create some directories using OS tools
+outputWS = os.path.join(proj_dir,'Output')
+outputScratch = os.path.join(outputWS,'Scratch')
+figure_ws = os.path.join(outputWS,'Figures')
+workFiles = os.path.join(proj_dir,'Data','Training_Files')
+projectDB = os.path.join(proj_dir,'Data',dbName)

+# A-la-carte likelihood, construct a model from the following parameters:
 # ['conRecLength','consDet','hitRatio','noiseRatio','seriesHit','power','lagDiff']
-fields = ['conRecLength','hitRatio','power','lagDiff']
+fields = ['power','lagDiff','hitRatio']

+# Do we want to use an informed prior?
 prior = True

-files = os.listdir(workFiles)
+print ("Set Up Complete, Creating Histories")

-print ("There are %s files to iterate through"%(len(files))) tS = time.time()
+tS = time.time()

-# if orion receivers do not employ switching use:
-biotas.telemDataImport(site,recType,workFiles,projectDB)

-# if orion recievers use swtiching use:
+#%% Part 2: Classify Detections using A-La-Carte Likelihood and Summarize
+# We first need to import data
+biotas.telemDataImport(site,
+                       recType,
+                       workFiles,
+                       projectDB,
-#biotas.telemDataImport(site,recType,workFiles,projectDB, switch = True, scanTime = scanTime, channels = channels, ant_to_rec_dict = ant_to_rec_dict)
+                       scanTime = scanTime,
+                       channels = channels,
+                       ant_to_rec_dict = ant_to_rec_dict)

+# Now we create a training dataset using the separate training database
+# it is also possible to pass a list of receivers
+train = biotas.create_training_data(t_site,
+                                    trainingDB)

 for i in ant_to_rec_dict:
     # get the fish to iterate through using SQL